Bryan-Shaloat-Be/Empire_movies-a/README.md

 ```bash
 GET/ category/SeriesC
 ```
+## Process

+Data Base

+- Creating the database was not much of a problem (simple) but when using it I made some small changes to the restrictions for the favorite operations.

+- There are other tables in the database such as: Seasons, Chapters, Role and History that are not used at the moment since they are designed for the future of the project.

+Backend

+- Creating the backend was a challenge but as I created the routes and controllers it became easier.
+The entire user registration and login system was implemented with reactive forms, route protection, authentication tokens and more.
+A small system was created to add favorites, delete and view.
+The basic consumption to show all movies and series, as well as a category filter.
+Everything is already connected and working together with the project.
+Client --- Server -- Database
 ## Sprint Review 2 and 3

 | What did I do right? | what I didn't do well| What can i do differently?